Irazall/retail-candy-case-study/README.md

 # Key Focus
 The primary objective was to bridge business strategy with data analytics to support a well-informed product decision.
 The case study demonstrates how data-driven insights can aid in strategic decision-making for product development in the retail sector.

+# Micellaneous

+I received this case study twice, in 2021 and 2025.
+Hence, you will find two scripts in the folder `scripts` and two different output folders in the folder `output`.
+The second time, the deliverable was only a management summary.